 Participation rates in higher education are likely to be static to 2031 as the demand driven higher education funding system has been discontinued.
 Commonwealth funding for undergraduate courses will be capped in 2018 and 2019 and then adjusted for population growth thereafter.

-Taken together, sharply falling participation in VET and static participation in higher education mean participation in tertiary education as a whole will fall to 2031 and fall sharply, as the following figure shows.
+Taken together, sharply falling participation in VET and static participation in higher education mean participation in tertiary education as a whole will fall to 2031 and fall sharply.